Dootmaan/Point-Unet/readme.md

 # Point-Unet

+## Update 2021/11/28

+It's weird that RandLA-Net can only achieve ~0.6 dice in the testset, which is inconsistent with the Point-Unet paper.
+I also tried to cut down the number of points to a half and uses the original Adam optimized and it is still around 0.6 dice.
+Please send me a pull request if you find any bugs in my code.

 ## Update 2021/11/23

 Introduce Adam8bit for optmizer.
 More sampling points available now. please install bitsandbytes according to your cuda toolkit version before using.
 Now you must use Python3.6+ to run the code.